superlinked/VectorHub/docs/articles/research-agent.md

             return "Error: Unable to classify query as 'retrieval', 'summarization', or 'question_answering'."
 ```

-By this point, everything is set up for our Research Agent System.
-All you need to do is initialize the Kernel Agent with the tools, and voilà—our Research Agent system is ready to roll.
+At this stage, all components of the Research Agent System have been configured.
+The system can now be initialized by providing the Kernel Agent with the appropriate tools, after which the Research Agent System will be fully operational.

 ```python
 retrieval_tool = RetrievalTool(df, app, knowledgebase_query, client, model)